What to watch for when the Seahawks host the Rams on Thursday Night Football

 “They’re as good as we thought,’’ wrote Pro Football Talk in slotting the Seahawks sixth in their weekly power rankings.
 “And they get a chance to prove it Thursday night.’’

-That’s the basic storyline for this one as Seattle hosts the defending NFC Conference champs Thursday at 5:20 p.m.
+That’s the basic story line for this one as Seattle hosts the defending NFC Conference champs Thursday at 5:20 p.m.

 Here’s a deeper look at some keys to the game.